Health-Education-England/tis-revalidation-v2/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 \*NOTE on build you may encounter `Error: Call retries were exceeded`
 fix: `node --max_old_space_size=4096 node_modules/@angular/cli/bin/ng build`

+## Versioning

+We adopt Semantic Versioning https://semver.org/ defined via `version` property in `package.json`.
+This needs to be incremented for each new release.

 ## Coding Style